dtudk/pythonsupport-page/docs/internal/piwik_documentation.rst

 Current tags:

 *
-    **Error popup**: When a url includes ?error=error, then a test popup is opened.

-*
-    **Error event**: When a url includes ?error=error, a custom event named ErrorName is recorded and shown in the test dashboard.
+    **Download python tag**: This tag is fired by the "Download Python button click" trigger.
+It creates a custom event called "Download python event" which is visualize in the "test" dashboard and under (Analytics / Goals).

 *
     **Heatmap**: Every time a user clicks on a page the item being clicked on is recorded and send to the server.
 The resulting heatmap and scrollmap can be seen using the `Piwik chrome extension <https://chromewebstore.google.com/detail/njcnagohlmamfijimejlnelenhahnoce?utm_source=item-share-cb>`_.
 This is very insightful when analyzing how visitors use the page.